DagmawiSolomon/CLI-Notes-app/README.md

 - Students can organize lecture notes into notebooks and use flashcards for efficient studying.
 - Researchers can easily tag and categorize their findings into different notebooks, adding notes directly from the terminal.

-This CLI note-taking app is designed to enhance productivity, providing an easy and intuitive way to capture and manage information through the command line while staying organized and focused.
+The CLI note-taking app is designed to enhance productivity, providing an easy and intuitive way to capture and manage information through the command line while staying organized and focused.
+The ability to customize builds makes the app highly adaptable to different user environments and needs.